 The fountain of youth has always been elusive, but does it have to be?
-While, no, we can’t turn back time, we can stop the clock on the aging process.
+While we can’t turn back time, we can slow the clock on the aging process.

-With so many benefits to having hydrated skin, it’s no wonder why a lot of people are turning to electrolyte beauty products for better, healthier skin.
+With so many benefits to having hydrated skin, it’s no wonder many people are turning to electrolytes in skincare for better, healthier skin.

-You’re probably familiar with the term ‘electrolytes,’ but what exactly are they, and why should you be drinking them for beauty?
+You’re probably familiar with the term ‘electrolytes,’ but what exactly are they, and why should you drink them for beauty?

-Here, we’ll give you the lowdown on electrolytes, how they can hydrate and keep your skin looking good, and how to infuse them into your routine.
+Here’s the lowdown on electrolytes, how they hydrate and keep your skin looking good, and how to work them into your routine.

 What are electrolytes: the basics